richgel999/fpng/README.md

 # fpng
-Very fast C++ .PNG writer for 24/32bpp images.
-On average, it produces files 1.6-15.8% smaller than [QOI](https://github.com/phoboslab/qoi) but is 1.4-1.5x slower on 24bpp images.
+Very fast C++ .PNG writer for 24/32bpp images. fpng.cpp was written to see just how fast you can write .PNG's without sacrificing too much compression, and to determine how slow the existing .PNG writers are.
+(Turns out they are quite slow.)
+On average, fpng.cpp produces files 1.6-15.8% smaller than [QOI](https://github.com/phoboslab/qoi) but is 1.4-1.5x slower on 24bpp images.

-fpng.cpp compared to stb_image_write.h: fpng.cpp is over 10x faster with roughly 16-18% smaller files. (fpng.cpp is outputting smaller files on average vs. stb_image_write.h, using a substantially simpler compressor.
-I was quite surprised.
-I suspect it just needs more tuning.)
+fpng.cpp compared to stb_image_write.h: fpng.cpp is over 10x faster with roughly 16-18% smaller files.
+(Surprisingly fpng.cpp is outputting smaller files on average vs. stb_image_write.h, using a substantially simpler/faster compressor.)

 fpng.cpp compared to lodepng.cpp: fpng.cpp is 12-16x faster with roughly 15-18% larger files.

 Benchmark using the 184 QOI test images: